Autovw/Simplicity-for-1.18.x/README.md

 This mod adds the following new items:

-Ebony Wood
+Ebony Wood,
-Rubies
+Rubies,
-Red Cornflower
+Red Cornflower,
-Blueberries
+Blueberries.